DeedleFake/wdte/README.md

 * Designed primarily for embedding.
 No command-line interpreter by default.
 * Extremely easy to use from the binding side.
 In this case, that's primarily Go.

 If you want to try the language yourself, feel free to take a look at [the playground][playground].
+It shows not only some of the features of the language in terms of actually writing code in it, but also how embeddable it is.
+The playground runs entirely in the browser *on the client's end* thanks to [GopherJS][gopherjs].

 Example
 -------